ollelogdahl/ihct/README.md

 I have for a long time been stuck at unit testing in plain C. Many modern solutions use C++ as a test environment for C, but I wanted something more lightweight, that i can quickly get up to speed with.
 I decided to write my own test framework with two things in mind: **development speed** and **minimalism**.
 To improve development speed, all test functions are automatically included into the runner, and the library interface is kept minimal.
-It has **zero dependencies**, and C99 compatible (*NOTE* GNU C).
+It has **zero dependencies**, and works for all GNU C99 POSIX compatible (*NOTE* GNU C).
 The library also implements some safety to tests, catching fatal signals and hung functions.

 ---